jondwaite/jondwaite.github.io/content/post/2017-11-25-vcloud-director-extender-part-5-stretch-networking-l2vpn.md

   <br style="clear: both" />
 </div>

-Once finished creating, the Org VDC network will be shown in the list with a type of &#8216;Routed&#8217; and an interface type of &#8216;Subinterface&#8217;:
+Once finished creating, the Org VDC network will be shown in the list with a type of 'Routed' and an interface type of 'Subinterface':

 <div id='gallery-59' class='gallery galleryid-399 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>